muellermichel/guetzli/README.md

 2) `sudo pip install Flask pystache`.

 3) Feed guetzli to the python: `python ./server.py`.
+For a production ready deployment, please see [Going Live!](docs/documentation.md#going-live)

 4) Enjoy on localhost:5000.